-Dr. Tooley: His conclusions on Private Education and Entrepreneurship
+Dr. Tooley: His Conclusions on Private Education and Entrepreneurship

-Professor James Tooley criticized the United Nations proposals to eliminate all fees in state primary schools globally to meet its goal of universal education by 2015.
+Professor James Tooley criticized the United Nations’ proposals to eliminate all fees in state primary schools globally to meet its goal of universal education by 2015.
 Dr. Tooley says the UN, which is placing particular emphasis on those regions doing worse at moving towards ‘education for all,’ namely sub-Saharan Africa and South Asia, is “backing the wrong horse.”

-Private schools for the poor are counterparts for private schools for the elite.
+EducationPrivate schools for the poor are counterparts for private schools for the elite.
 While elite private schools cater to the needs of the privileged classes, there come the non-elite private schools, which, as the entrepreneurs claimed, were set up in a mixture of philanthropy and commerce from scarce resources.
-These private sector aims to serve the poor by offering the best quality while charging affordable fees.3
+The private sector aims to serve people experiencing poverty by offering the best quality while charging affordable fees.3

 Thus, Dr. Tooley concluded that private education could be made available for all.
 He suggested that the quality of private education, especially the private unaided schools, can be raised through the help of International Aid.
-If the World Bank and United States Agency for International Development (USAID) could find ways to invest in private schools, then genuine education could result.
-4 Offering loans to help schools improve their infrastructure or worthwhile teacher training, or creating partial vouchers to help even more of the poor to gain access to private schools are other strategies to be considered.
-Dr. Tooley holds that since many poor parents use private and not state schools, then “Education for All is going to be much easier to achieve than is currently believed.”
+If the World Bank and the United States Agency for International Development (USAID) could find ways to invest in private schools, then genuine education could result.

 Hurdles in Achieving the MED